louis-trevino/Go-BinTree-gen/README.md

 # Go-BinTree-gen
-Bin Tree Go implementation using generics
+Bin Tree implementation in Go (GoLang) using generics